kishanrajput23/Training-Schedule-Management/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Your name
+Title: 'Your feature request name'
-about: Suggest an idea for this project
+About: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

 ---

-**Is your feature request related to a problem?
+**Q : Is your feature request related to a problem?
 Please describe.**

-A clear and concise description of what the problem is.
+**Ans :** A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when

-**Describe the solution you'd like**
+**Q : Describe the solution you'd like**

-A clear and concise description of what you want to happen.
+**Ans :** A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Q : Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+**Ans :** A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Q : Additional context**

-Add any other context or screenshots about the feature request here.
+**Ans :** Add any other context or screenshots about the feature request here.